lipk/rust-gdb/README.md

 # Description

 *rust-gdb* is a WIP library for controlling GDB from Rust programs.
-At the moment, it can launch a gdb process, pass commands, and parse gdb's responses.
+At the moment, it can launch a GDB process, pass commands, and parse gdb's responses.
 *rust-gdb* uses GDB's
 [Machine Interface](https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI.html).

 Missing features:

     * Handle asynchronous output from GDB (currently it's ignored)
     * Better interface for executing commands
     * Proper documentation